Later Trần dynasty: Second phase and defeat (1409–1414)

 Tran Quy Khoang eventually renewed his movement, rally more people into his rebellion.
-Zhang Fu was ordered to returned Jiaozhi to suppress the Vietnamese, and learned that Tran Quy Khoang had high ambitions in that part of the world and would not allow the Chinese emperor to dictate the destiny of his people.
+Zhang Fu was ordered to return Jiaozhi to suppress the Vietnamese, and learned that Tran Quy Khoang had high ambitions in that part of the world and would not allow the Ming emperor to dictate the destiny of his people.
 Zhang Fu again mobilized a strong force of 24,000, battled Tran Quy Khoang's forces in Nam Định on February 12, 1411, killed 4,500 and captured 2,000.
 On August 6, the Ming army under general Zhang Sheng won fiercely battle in Thanh Hóa, sank 160 vessels, captured 120 boats and killed hundreds of thousands of Vietnamese.

-Outgunned and outnumbered, Tran Quy Khoang and his partisans continued fought against the superior Chinese forces by utilizing Vietnam's terrains against the Chinese regulars, and retreating into Cambodia when necessary.
-By end of 1413, his force lost 60% to 70% and was forced to steal food from the Chinese for survival.
-He, his wife, and his brother were captured by the Chinese on March 30, 1414, and was executed in Nanjing on August 16.
+Outgunned and outnumbered, Tran Quy Khoang and his partisans continued fought against the superior Ming forces by utilizing Vietnam's terrains against the Ming regulars, and retreating into Cambodia when necessary.
+By end of 1413, his force lost 60% to 70% and was forced to steal food and crop from the Ming granaries for survival.
+He, his wife, and his brother were captured by the Ming on March 30, 1414, and was executed in Nanjing on August 16.